jhomolos/Data-Preparation-DNC/README.md

 **M (Monetary):** Average ticket value spent by the customer, where average ticket = average total spent per order for each customer.

-To do this, we will use a database, and with it we will build Python code that generates an output, also csv, but containing only the customer's customer identification and RFM metrics.
+To do this, we will use a database, and with it we will build Python code that generates an output, but containing only the customer's customer identification and RFM metrics.

 # About the data